30 Informative & Intriguing Facts About Earthquakes For Kids

 Seismologists use seismometers to detect and measure earthquakes.
 These devices convert vibrations caused by seismic waves into electrical signals.
 These electrical signals are seen as seismograms on computers.
 This study of earthquakes by seismometers is used by seismologists to find out the area and the scale of an earthquake (34).

-Earthquake is a natural phenomenon.
-Earthquakes can be mild that pass unnoticed, or intense, which can wreak havoc and inflict a colossal lossiXA huge loss that impacts one’s life to a large extent. .
+Earthquakes are a natural phenomenon.
+Earthquakes can be mild that pass unnoticed, or intense, which can wreak havoc and inflict a colossal lossiA huge loss that impacts one’s life to a large extent. .
 This post is for children who are curious to know facts about earthquakes.
-It also talks about tectonic plates, faults, and the causes of earthquakes.
+It also talks about tectonic plates, faults, and the causes of earthquakes and offers some cool facts about the earth for kids.
 Different types of earthquakes such as tectonic earthquakes, volcanic earthquakes, induced earthquakes, and collapse earthquakes are also covered in this post.
 So read these facts to your child and satiate their curious mind.

 Infographic: Highest Magnitude Earthquakes